simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/api-intro.md

 0000000000000</b>ab0aaa377ca3f49b1545e2ae6b0667a08f42e72d8c24ae\
 237140e28f14f3bb7c6bcc6d536c890019edd83ccf</pre>

-However, Bitcoin Core's RPCs use the byte-wise reverse for hashes, so if you want to get information about block 300,000 using the `getblock` RPC, you need to reverse the requested hash:
+However, Bitcoin Cash Node's RPCs use the byte-wise reverse for hashes, so if you want to get information about block 300,000 using the `getblock` RPC, you need to reverse the requested hash: